Cyboulette/MyGuestHouse/README.md

 <br>
 - 19/12
+   *       Migrated templates for default template
+   *       You can now manage "sliders/caroussel" images from the administration
    *       Implementation of ControllerNews for read news, we can now read news on the website by clicking on the button `Lire la news`
    *       BBCODE for news, you can now edit news and use BBCODE for beautiful style
    *       New option : `main_color_site` which allow to modify the main color of templates, you can manage this option directly into the Administration and you can use a "ColorPicker" (Thank's to [Bootstrap Colorpicker](https://itsjavi.com/bootstrap-colorpicker/))